-Thank you Chair.
+Thank you, Mr Chairperson.

-New Zealand joins others in congratulating you on your appointment as Chair of the Fourth Review Conference and I assure you of my delegation's full support and cooperation.
+New Zealand joins others in congratulating you on your appointment as Chairperson of the Fourth Review Conference and I assure you of my delegation's full support and cooperation.

-Our thanks also go to Director General Arias for your leadership of the OPCW.
+Our thanks also go to Director-General Arias for your leadership of the OPCW.
 The Organisation continues to face a host of challenges but, under your able guidance, it is living up to its ideals.
 You continue to have New Zealand's full support in carrying out your mandate.

-New Zealand remains a strong supporter of the Chemical Weapons Convention - a fundamental pillar of the international disarmament and non-proliferation architecture.
+New Zealand remains a strong supporter of the Chemical Weapons Convention (hereinafter "the Convention"), a fundamental pillar of the international disarmament and non-proliferation architecture.

 Today, it is deeply regrettable that we must continue to state clearly and unequivocally that the use of chemical weapons is unacceptable.

-As such, it is disappointing in the extreme that, in the five years since this Conference last met, we - as a community of nations - have had cause to denounce instances of chemical weapons use - in Syria, in Iraq, in Malaysia and in the United Kingdom.
+As such, it is disappointing in the extreme that, in the five years since this Conference last met, we-as a community of nations-have had cause to denounce instances of chemical weapons use in Syria, in Iraq, in Malaysia and in the United Kingdom.

-It is therefore now critical that all States Parties demonstrate their commitment to strengthening the CWC, the OPCW and its ideals.
+It is therefore now critical that all States Parties demonstrate their commitment to strengthening the Convention, the OPCW and its ideals.
 We need to do this through actions, not just words.

 New Zealand will continue to condemn all uses of chemical weapons, by anyone, at any time, under any circumstances, and seek accountability for those who use them.
 We must uphold this fundamental obligation of International Humanitarian Law.
-As the UN Secretary-General stated in his Agenda for Disarmament: "Each and every use of a chemical weapon is an international crime".
+As the United Nations Secretary-General stated in his agenda for disarmament: "Each and every use of a chemical weapon is an international crime".

-New Zealand condemns the repeated use of chemical weapons in the Syrian Civil war, and we remind the Government of the Syrian Arab Republic of the urgent need to comply fully with the commitments it made when it signed up to this Convention.
-We reiterate that the Syrian Government must cooperate fully, and in good faith, with the OPCW in order to finally and effectively resolve the gaps, inconsistencies and discrepancies identified in its declaration, and in line with its obligations as a state party to the Convention.
+New Zealand condemns the repeated use of chemical weapons in the Syrian civil war, and we remind the Government of the Syrian Arab Republic of the urgent need to comply fully with the commitments it made when it signed up to this Convention.
+We reiterate that the Syrian